 Edison lit his first 400 bulbs with electricity generated at a dynamo located just across the street from the bulbs.
 Edison had no choice but to place his generator close to his point of use.
 His system used direct current in which electricity flows in a single direction.
-Direct current electricity operates at very low voltages.
-Low voltage electricity loses its effectiveness over short distances.
-If his generator was located too far from the point of use its generated electricity would be too weak to light the bulbs.
+Direct current electricity operates at very low voltages and low voltage electricity loses its effectiveness over short distances.
+If he located his generator too far from the point of use the generated electricity would be too weak to light the bulbs.

-All that did not bother Edison.
-He started installing lighting systems around the world that relied upon generators located close to the point of use.
-Each time that Edison wanted to light a factory or an office building he had to install a new generator that would provide the electricity.
+None of this bothered Edison.
+He just sold lighting systems that relied upon generators located close to the point of use.
+Each time that Edison wanted to light a factory or an office building he had to install a new generator for that facility.

 George Westinghouse Uses an Alternating Current System to Compete with Edison

 There was, however, a problem with Westinghouse’ system.
 The motors of the day were designed to operate on direct current rather than alternating current.
-Westinghouse teamed up with an eccentric genius from Serbia, named Niclola Tesla, to develop motors that could operate on alternating current.
+Westinghouse teamed up with an eccentric Serbian genius named Niclola Tesla to develop motors that could operate on alternating current.